KeyboardKit/KeyboardKit/Sources/KeyboardKit/KeyboardKit.docc/Features/Dictation-Article.md

 ### Services

-KeyboardKit Pro unlocks a ``Dictation/StandardDictationService`` that can be used to start dictation from a keyboard extension, by opening the main app and perform dictation there, then return to the keyboard (if possible).
+KeyboardKit Pro unlocks a ``Dictation/StandardDictationService`` that can be used to start dictation from a keyboard extension, by opening the main app and perform dictation there, then return to the keyboard (if possible) to apply the result.

 ### Views